Accelerating Federated Learning with a Global Biased Optimiser: Computation of FL Algorithms

-Calculating the FLOPs required for local adaptive optimisation requires taking the number of parameters of each model, and multiplying this number by the total number of operations given by the optimisation algorithm, plus any local optimiser updates that occur.
-For example, for the FedGBO and Mime algorithms using RMSProp, inspection of Table 1 shows that there are 5 operations per step that act on either $\bm{g}$ or $\bm{v}$ (multiplication by $-\eta$, division of $-\eta \bm{g}$, square-rooting $\bm{v}$, addition of $\sqrt{\bm{v}} + \epsilon$, and addition of the final result to the model).
-For MFL using RMSProp, there are 8 total operations, the 3 operations in the tracking step that occurs on the client, plus the 5 operations detailed above.
-However for FedGBO, Mime and MFL using SGDm, all have 4 operations per update, as the local tracking for MFL can be incorporated into the model update.
-FedAvg and AdaptiveFedOpt both use vanilla SGD on clients, so have 2 operations per model update (multiplication of $\bm{g}$ by $-\eta$ followed by addition).
+Local update steps involve computing gradients and applying them to the local model, plus any updates to a local optimiser if used.
+For example, for FedGBO using RMSProp, Table 1 shows that there are 5 operations per step that act on either $\bm{g}$ or $\bm{v}$: ($+$), ($\times -\eta$), ($\div$), ($\sqrt{\bm{v}}$), ($+ \epsilon$).
+MFL with RMSProp has 8 total operations: those 5 plus 3 to track the local $\bm{v}$ values.
+FedGBO, Mime and MFL all have 4 operations per SGDm update, as MFL's local tracking can be incorporated into the model update.
+FedAvg, AdaptiveFedOpt and FedMAX use vanilla SGD with 2 operations: ($+$), ($\times -\eta$).
+FedProx uses 5 operates due to the proximal update.
+Finally, Mimelite adds the cost of computing full-batch gradients.

-Finally, for Mimelite, the computation of full-batch gradients requires multiplying the total number of operations for one forward-backward pass by the average number of samples per client.
 The formulas for computing the FLOPs for the local update of each algorithm, $N$, are therefore as follows:

-where $K$ is the number of local updates, $B$ is the minibatch size, $(\mathrm{fwd}+\mathrm{bwd})$ are the FLOPs required to compute the forward plus backward passes on one sample, $C_*$ is the number of operations associated with the type of local adaptive optimisation (see Table 9), $|\bm{x}|$ is the number of model parameters, and $n$ is the average number of client samples, as shown in Table 3.
+where $K$ is the number of local updates, $B$ is the minibatch size, $(\mathrm{fwd}+\mathrm{bwd})$ are the FLOPs required to compute the forward plus backward passes on one sample, $C_*$ is the number of operations for the type of local adaptive optimisation (see Table 6), $|\bm{x}|$ is the number of model parameters, and $n$ is the average number of client samples, as shown in Table 3.